marketlandscape/marketlandscape.github.io/about/index.md

 ## Approach

-The primary framework developed within Market Landscape is the Market Navigation Index.
-It expresses market positioning on a 25-point contextual scale, describing where the market sits relative to its own historical and cyclical position rather than absolute price levels.
-More broadly, Market Landscape functions as a strategic navigation framework, helping distinguish market regimes and clarify risk–reward asymmetries across a cycle.
-The output is a normalised bounded score intended to represent relative cycle position and risk context and is not designed for short-term trading signals.
+Market Landscape is a cycle-level navigation system built on a relative normalisation framework that interprets markets through position and phase rather than absolute price levels.
+Its primary implementation is the Market Navigation Index, which expresses market conditions on a bounded contextual scale representing relative cycle position and risk–reward asymmetry.
+By mapping assets and market segments into a shared reference space, the framework enables comparison and orientation across a cycle without relying on price targets or short-term forecasting.

 ## Scope